-WAMA’s strategy is to maximise its operational credibility ‘on the ground’ through delivery of a privately funded $6 million, operating facility within the next 3 years.
+WAMA’s strategy is to maximise its operational credibility ‘on the ground’ through delivering a $9 million operating facility and wildlife precinct within the next 3 years.

-The aim is to create beautiful, stimulating spaces and environments where people want to contribute, participate and engage in nature through art and education.
+The aim is to create beautiful, stimulating spaces and environments where people want to contribute, participate and engage in nature through art and learning.

-Specifically, this will consist of people and nature friendly buildings and outdoor spaces, gardens, woodlands and wetlands, programs and workshops.
+Specifically, this will consist of people and nature friendly buildings and outdoor spaces, gardens, woodlands and wetlands, experiential learning programs and workshops.